smith7800/tornt/README.md

-For more information, as well as an immediately useable, binary version of the Torrentcoin client sofware, see http://www.torrentcoin.org.
+For more information, as well as an immediately useable, binary version of the tornt client sofware, see http://www.tornt.org.

 License
 -------

-Torrentcoin is released under the terms of the MIT license.
+tornt is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process